 Some called him William, others called him General.
 Some even called him Lord Stirling.
-Whatever you called him (WA below), aka Lord Stirling, was one of the most interesting people of the Revolutionary War.
+Whoever you called him (WA below), aka Lord Stirling, was one of the most interesting people of the Revolutionary War.

 The Mr. Local History Project Lord Stirling Research Series